 The History of the Witch

 A Witch was always just one of many terms used to describe a wise woman; a woman who understood the energies and interconnection of everything around her.
 Including how to use natures gifts to treat illness, aches and pains.

 A Witch was someone who was respected as a knowledgeable woman who others went to for spiritual guidance and practical help.
 Witches (or wise women) were looked up to.

-They were scared of our feminine power, and we needed to know our place.
+They were scared of our Divine Feminine and we needed to know our place.
 So they tried their hardest to control us through fear of death, torture and exile.

 ” No words from on high could make people less scared of witches.
 Everyone knew that the accusations might be malicious and that symptoms were easily faked; yet personal experiences of bewitchment were quite different… Almost all the suspicions that lay behind the witchcraft accusations of March 1645 originated in Sir Harbottle Grimstone’s jurisdiction, mostly on his estates….
 It also indicated the savage effectiveness of his torture.
 The suspected woman had woken up unaware of what she had confessed.
 “Witchfinders- A seventeenth-Century English Tragedy.
 Malcolm Gaskill.